Can you believe it's been 20 years! Save the date to

-Red Socks Day will be held on Friday 4th July, 2014.
+Red Socks Day will be held on Friday July 3, 2015.
+It will be 20

 Sir Peter Blake liked to wear his red socks for good luck, and